Skip to main content

 If the world still cares about freedom, sovereignty, and peace, it must stop propping up failed proxies and start supporting the powers that uphold order.

 India doesn’t want to dominate the world.
 But if the world wants to remain free, then India must remain strong.
 It’s time to stop playing both sides.
 The game is over.
 Now, it’s a choice.
-Either make a correct choice or be ready to face the new challenges in future.
+Either make a correct choice or be ready to face the new challenges in the future.

 Comments